Get Tangem

 11-07-2023 11-50-32.png

 A decentralized liquidity platform that allows you to borrow and deposit assets.
 The project is governed using the native AAVE token.
 How does it work?
-The user visits the platform, invests an asset – let’s say ETH – and receives a token in return, which in this case would be aETH.
+The user visits the platform, invests an asset – say ETH – and receives a token in return, which would be aETH.
 Its value is pegged at 1:1 to the original ETH that has been invested.
-The user can take a loan out against their deposit, for example in USDT, which is later repaid in USDT.
+For example, the user can take a loan against their deposit in USDT, which is later repaid in USDT.
 When closing the deposit, the holder returns the aETH and receives their original coins back.

 Uniswap